-The company (company registration no. 201011900H) is a limited liability company which is incorporated in the Republic of Singapore with the registered office at 33A Chander Road, Singapore 219539 and principal place of business at 135 Cecil Street, #14-01, MYP Plaza, Singapore 069536 respectively.
+The company (company registration no. 201011900H) is a limited liability company which is incorporated in the Republic of Singapore with the registered office and principal place of business at 135 Cecil Street, #14-01, Philippine Airlines Building, Singapore 069536.

 The principal activities of the company are those of investment holding, trading of coal, provision of management and technical services and holding of investments in coal projects and related activities.